sothach/chameleon/docs/solution.md

 Although this is only used for single requests at a time, the pipeline is capable of stream processing, unchanged.

 ## Domain modelling / DSL
-Rather than using raw data-types, such as strings and numbers, to represent the information consumed and generated, this service uses a 'bounded context' style of domain model.
+Rather than using raw data-types, such as strings and numbers to represent the information consumed and generated, this service uses a 'bounded context' style of domain model.
 The advantages of this include:
-1. The value input and output by the service are strictly validated, reducing errors, making error messages more useful and, importantly, protecting the service for certain types of attack (e.g., SQL injection) at it's boundary
+1. The values input and output by the service are strictly validated, reducing errors, making error messages more useful and, importantly, protecting the service for certain types of attack (e.g., SQL injection) at it's boundary
 2. Reasoning about the application logic is done in the domain terminology, e.g., paint and finishes, rather than arbitrary number codes.